The Phone Tree That Cost You a Customer

 IVR integration with AI combines the best of both approaches:

-According to Gartner's research, 67% of customers prefer self-service options for simple inquiries, but 82% still want the option to reach a human for complex issues.
-A hybrid IVR-AI system gives both groups what they need.
+Industry research shows most customers prefer self-service options for simple inquiries, but still want the option to reach a human for complex issues.
+In fact, 64% of customers would prefer companies didn't use AI for customer service according to a Gartner survey—a hybrid IVR-AI system gives both groups what they need.

 Conversational IVR vs Button-Press Menus